Linear orders: when embeddability and epimorphism agree: Bounding the complexity of from above

 \subsection{Some effective facts}

 We assume some familiarity with basic recursion theory.
-For effective descriptive set theory, we refer the reader to \cite[Section 3E]{moschovakis} or to \cite{louveau}.
-Notice that $\lin$ is a Polish recursive space in the sense of \cite[Section 2.4.3]{louveau}.
+For effective descriptive set theory, we refer the reader to Section 3E of \cite{moschovakis} or to \cite{louveau}.
+Notice that $\lin$ is a Polish recursive space in the sense of Section 2.4.3 in \cite{louveau}.

-We make a heavy use of \cite[Chapter 4]{moschovakis}.
-Let us recall the following well-known facts (\cite[4D.3]{moschovakis} and \cite[Section 5.1.5]{louveau}, respectively).
+We make a heavy use of Chapter 4 of \cite{moschovakis}.
+Let us recall the following well-known facts (\cite{moschovakis}, 4D.3 and \cite{louveau}, Section 5.1.5, respectively).
 We state them in relativized form, fixing a parameter $K$.

 \begin{fact} If $X$ and $Y$ are recursive spaces and $\mathsf{A} \subseteq X \times Y$ is $\Pi^1_1(K)$ then $\{x \in X \mid \exists y \in \Delta^1_1(x,K) (x,y) \in \mathsf{A}\}$ is $\Pi^1_1(K)$. \end{fact}